Code-Institute-Submissions/maura-yogis-mat-project/testing.md

 ### Unsolved Bugs
 * The videos found o **On The Mat** page won't play on the iphone11.
+* The margin-bottom cannot be applied on the containers to separate them from the footer, as the attribute **remove-vh** was added to stop content overflowing to the footer, because of the backgrownd image has a vh height value.

 ## Overall
 * The website is readable on both big and small devices, on big screens like computers, the writing is visible as well as the pictures.